Reasonate

 A quick video about bridging the gap between claims.

-• At any point, a participant can revise a claim they’ve made.
+• At any point, a participant can revise a claim they’ve made or question they’ve posed.

-• TIP: If it starts to feel like the participants are talking past each other, check to see if you are interpreting one of the claims on the board differently.
-If so, you can revise that claim.
+• TIP: If it starts to feel like the participants are talking past each other, check to see if you are interpreting one of the questions or claims on the board differently.
+If so, you can revise that question or claim.

-• Moves can be combined during a single turn. (e.g., You can support a claim, bridge the gap, and then support that new claim.
-You can object to a claim, provide support for that objection, and bridge the gap.)
+Note: Moves can be combined during a single turn.
 This means that a participant may place more than one sticky note during a turn.

 IV) Requests to improve the Dialogue